TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 27/Genesis 27.3.md

 ---

-Now therefore take, I pray thee, thy weapons, thy quiver and thy bow, and go out to the field, and take me venison;
+Now therefore, please take your weapons, your quiver and your bow, and go out to the field, and take me venison.